ursalang/ursalang.github.io/pages/reference.md

 * Object: maps of symbolic properties to arbitrarily-typed values.
 * Function: functions are first-class.
 See the next section for more details.

+Type annotations and definitions are built into the grammar, but are currently ignored, so this guide does not yet describe them.

 ### Numbers